syncfusion-content/wpf-docs/wpf/SfSchedule/Reminder.md

 **SnoozeTime** – Gets the snooze time of action changed appointments.

-You can download the entire source code of this demo from here [ReminderEvents](https://github.com/SyncfusionExamples/SfSchedule_Reminder_Events/tree/master/ReminderEvents)
+You can download the entire source code of this demo from github: [ReminderEvents](https://github.com/SyncfusionExamples/SfSchedule_Reminder_Events/tree/master/ReminderEvents)